 The location of these alleged executions was at the southeast end of Villa Jovis at “Salto Di Tiberio” in Italian or “Tiberius leap” in English.

-However, we decided to visit the grottoes and also the Arco Naturale on the way back.
+We decided to visit the grottoes and also the Arco Naturale on the way back.
 As a result, the walk back was more strenuous than the way in, but well worth the effort.

 The day trip to Capri and Villa Jovis was excellent and it should be included in all visits to Naples.
 After the strenuous hike back into town we caught the bus to Anacapri for lunch and then returned to the ferry terminal in the evening.